time

 - You can fool all the people some of the time, and some of the people all the time; but you cannot fool all the people all of the time.

-- She tried a third time.
+- Do it a second time.

-- I have no time.
+- Any time.

 - It is all up with him by this time.